 Download And Unpack Package

-To make things easier source package can be downloaded and unpacked automatically like below.
+To make things easier source packages can be downloaded and unpacked automatically like below.

 $ sudo apt-get source tmux